alflint/inventory-manager/README.md

 ## Description

 This project uses Node, Express, Sequlize, and MySQL to create an inventory management API.
-To see the project in use, check out the [tutorial video.]().
-Once running, a user can hit specific endpoints retrieving informtation on Products, Tags, Categories and more.
+To see the project in use, check out the [tutorial video.]() Once running, a user can hit specific endpoints retrieving informtation on Products, Tags, Categories and more.

 <br>